Overview on Account Structure: Chart of Accounts

 Overview on Delegated Authority for Financial Transactions

 Executive Order (EO) 1000 from the Chancellor delegates to the campus President authority and responsibility for effective oversight of all state funds held by the campus and all funds held in a fiduciary capacity.
 The campus Chief Financial Officer (Business & Finance Vice President) has the responsibility for the administration of these delegations of authority and responsibility.
-To comply with EO 1000, the President executed a CSU Stanislaus Signature Policy for Financial Transactions See Signature Policy
+To comply with EO 1000, the President executed a Stanislaus State Signature Policy for Financial Transactions See Signature Policy

 Number of Signatures Required by Financial Services